-Our new Jira integration is an enterprise-only feature, and will be included in our revamped and remastered enterprise plan.
+The Jira integration is part of our Business and Enterprise plans.
 Bringing Jira into the design and development workflow is fairly easy, but let's walk through it anyway.

 Before we can learn about a new feature, we first need to understand who it's been implemented for, and how they can benefit from it, so let's briefly run through some use-cases where a Sympli-Jira integration would be useful.

 - A user explains (in Jira) that it's a little difficult to accomplish something on a website, as it's not clear how the user should do it.
 An export of the relevant screen(s) are sent into Jira (from Sympli) so that the user can better explain the specific issue that they're having, with added context.

 - In a similar fashion, a designer reports that they encountered an error while testing the website.
 A screen exported from Sympli would further illustrate where exactly this error occurred, and what the steps they took to encounter that error.
 A developer can then be assigned to the Jira issue to fix it.

 - A developer suggests, that a feature to be implemented doesn't really work practically, as it would be difficult to code.
 Again, their notes would complement the screens that have been sent over from Sympli.
 Jira functionality can also be extended with Jira apps, so annotating exported screens is something that's doable as well, to add further clarity and context.